“It’s very dangerous,” UCLA Admissions Director Gary Clark said to me recently, “to try to reverse-engineer a particular college admissions decision.”

 A few years ago I worked with a student who had mostly As, just a handful of Bs throughout her high school career.
 She had strong test scores – very strong on the English/reading parts, and fairly strong on the math.
 She was waitlisted at three very highly ranked liberal arts colleges, and she was frustrated that someone else from her school – someone whose scores she knew were lower than hers – was admitted to one of them.

-Holistic is just a fancy word that means they can choose whomever they want, depending on what they are looking for in their campus community.
+Instead, colleges approach the admission in a way they call ‘holistic.’
+Holistic is just a fancy word that means they can choose whomever they want, based on their campus priorities.
 When we work on essays with our clients, we remind them that the essays are not just a chance to explain more about what they’ve done for the past three + years, but in fact, an opportunity to show colleges they’re likeable.
 Everyone wants to go to college with people who are likeable – right?

 And when your hairdresser tells you that her mailman’s son’s best friend’s debate partner got into Dartmouth, you can ask what his grades and test scores were, but it’s hard to discern what his teacher recommendations said, how he developed his interests through his extra-curricular activities, and if he came across as likeable in his essays.

 All of which adds up to this: Gary Clark is right.
+Jon Boeckenstedt is right.
 It’s dangerous to try to reverse-engineer a college admissions decision.
 Because you don’t have all of the information that the admission office had when they made it.
+And you don’t know what their priorities were that admission cycle.

 So when you come across articles like this one, with the screaming headline “What One Student’s Marked-Up Harvard Application Reveals About the Admissions Process,” you should think what we think: Nothing.
 When you only have a snippet of the information that they had, it reveals absolutely nothing.